-In a criminal case the burden is on the prosecution.
+In a criminal case, the burden is on the prosecution.
 To convict a criminal defendant of a crime in Ohio, the prosecutor must prove each and every element of the offense beyond a reasonable doubt.
-The defendant is given an opportunity to present a defense, but does not necessarily need to do so.
+The defendant is allowed to present a defense but does not necessarily need to do so.
 Sometimes a defendant can stand on his Constitutional right not to testify (and put the prosecution’s case to the test).
 There are many types of defenses, which can be discussed with your criminal defense attorney.

-All people accused of a crime are legally presumed to be innocent unless and until they are proven guilty beyond a reasonable doubt, either in a trial or as a result of pleading guilty.
-This legal presumption means not only that the prosecutor must convince the jury of the defendant’s guilt, but also that the defendant need not say or do anything in his or her own defense.
+All people accused of a crime are legally presumed to be innocent unless and until they are proven guilty beyond a reasonable doubt.
+This occurs in a trial or as a result of pleading guilty.
+This legal presumption means that not only the prosecutor must convince the jury of the defendant’s guilt, but the defendant need not say or do anything in his or her own defense.
 A defendant may simply remain silent, not present any witnesses, and argue that the prosecutor failed to prove his or her case.
 If the prosecutor can’t convince the jury that the defendant is guilty, the defendant goes free.
 Keep in mind that the accused person does not have to prove his or her innocence in a criminal case.

 The prosecutor must convince a judge or jury of an accused person’s guilt “beyond a reasonable doubt.”
 This is the highest burden of any American court of law.
 This heavy burden of proof in criminal cases means that judges and jurors are supposed to resolve all reasonable doubts about the defendant’s guilt in favor of the defendant.
 With such a high standard imposed on the prosecutor, a defendant’s most common defense is to argue that reasonable doubt exists relative to one or more elements of the crime charged.

-An alibi defense in Ohio consists of evidence that a defendant was somewhere other than the scene of the crime at the time the crime was committed.
+An alibi defense in Ohio consists of evidence that a defendant was somewhere other than the scene of the crime at the time it was committed.
 Under Ohio criminal law, a Notice of Alibi is mandatory and needs to be filed well in advance of trial.

 Self-defense is rooted in the belief that people should be allowed to protect themselves from physical harm.
 This means that a person does not have to wait until he or she is actually attacked to act in self-defense.
 If a reasonable person in the same circumstances would think that he or she is about to be physically attacked, that person has the right to use reasonable force to prevent the attack.

-The insanity defense is an extremely complex topic and requires the expertise of a criminal defense lawyer in almost all cases.
+The insanity defense is an extremely complex topic.
+It requires the expertise of a criminal defense lawyer in almost all cases.

 Entrapment occurs when the government induces a person to commit a crime by actually placing the idea of committing such a crime in the mind of the accused person.
-Entrapment defenses are especially difficult for defense attorneys to prove, usually because of the factual scenarios.
+Entrapment defenses are especially difficult for defense attorneys to prove, usually because of the facts involved.

 “Weisenburger Law not only knows what they’re doing with each case but cares and pays attention to each client.
 They are experts in the fields of DUI defense, Criminal defense and family law.
 Clients are readily taken care of whether they call, email or walk into the office.
 At Weisenburger law office, clients aren’t left in the dark not knowing what is going on with their case like other firms.
 If you want a great team willing to work above and beyond, this is the right choice”